marleygf/tekdev/README.md

 ### Improvements from mofolo

-- You can directly link characters using # URLS: https://tekken7.prettymoves.com/#LUCKY
+- You can directly link characters using # URLS

 - Image optimisations and code improvements to bring down loading time significantly.